aneeshchandel/TECO_HR/README.md

 # TECO_Model
 This is a Readme file for Teco model.

-TECO model stands for Terrestrial Ecosystem Carbon Dioxide model and it has evolved from Terrestrial C Sequestration (TCS) model (Luo and Reynolds, 1999).
+TECO model stands for Terrestrial ECOsystem model and it has evolved from Terrestrial C Sequestration (TCS) model (Luo and Reynolds, 1999).